nodejs/node/doc/api/async_hooks.md

 import { format } from 'util';

 function debug(...args) {
-  // Use a function like this one when debugging inside an AsyncHooks callback writeFileSync('log.out', `${format(...args)}\n`, { flag: 'a' });
+  // Use a function like this one when debugging inside an AsyncHook callback writeFileSync('log.out', `${format(...args)}\n`, { flag: 'a' });
 }
 ```